 This page provides you with a brief overview of the German insolvency register.

-The German insolvency register gives you access to the insolvency proclamations of all German insolvency courts, in line with Section 9 of the Insolvency Statute.
+The German insolvency register gives you access to the declarations of insolvency (Insolvenzbekanntmachungen) issued by all German insolvency courts, in line with § 9 of the Insolvency Code (Insolvenzordnung).
 This information is legally binding and publicly accessible.

-The register is owned and maintained by the Bund-Länder-Commission for data processing and rationalisation of justice, represented by the Ministry of Justice of the Land North Rhine Westphalia.
+The register is owned and maintained by the Federal Government/Länder Commission on Information Technology in the Justice System, represented by the Ministry of Justice of the Land of North Rhine Westphalia.

 The insolvency register website has provided information on insolvencies since 1 April 2002.
 Detailed information on the periods covered and the proceedings for which data are available can be found on the website.

-The information refers to cases where the insolvency procedure is not yet completed.
+The information relates to cases where the insolvency procedure is not yet completed..
 The data is deleted six months at the latest after the finalisation of the procedure.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.